SEI-ATL-3-8/Word-Guesser/README.md

 ## Match
 ![screenshot match](assets/match.png)
 ## BONUS
+Keep track of all the letters entered

 Sometimes a user might have solved the answer without guessing every single letter.
 As a bonus implement a way for the user to guess the whole phrase instead of just one letter.
 Preferably, this should be case insensitive!

 ![screenshot finished](assets/finish.png)